Intermesh/groupoffice-docs/system-settings/document-templates.rst

    Document template

-You can create document templates for OpenOffice.Org and Microsoft Office 2007 (You can use older versions but then you must install the compatibility pack) and up in Group-Office.
+You can create document templates for OpenOffice.Org and Microsoft Office 2007 (You can use older versions but then you must install the compatibility pack) and up in GroupOffice.

 To create a template use OpenOffice.Org or Microsoft office to create a new document (in .docx format) and upload it at: